r-pufky/docs/services/pihole/README.md

 Clients can now be dynamically assigned DNS hostnames on multiple subnets, these clients will be able to locally resolve internal hosts on all subnets; and then send unknown DNS requets to pihole.
 Pihole will either block or foward those requests.
 The router will be able to forward DNS requests upstream if the Pi-hole server is unreachable.

+The intent of this setup is to provide 'DNS resolution at all costs'; meaning DNS should still resolve in a degraded state (e.g. pihole server or server is offline).

 [Docker repository][1]